RosettaCommons/demos/Home.md

 -----

 These demos are designed to guide users through sample procedures in computational modeling from the point of view of solving a specific problem.

-Each one should include:

-1. An introduction to the task at hand.
-2. Detailed step-by-step instructions on how to run the demo.
-3. All the input data needed to run the demo.
-4. Scripts containing the exact commands needed to run the demo.

 Full input files for the demos are located in the `demos/public/` directory of the Rosetta distribution.